freesouls/face-alignment-at-3000fps/README.md

 2437904540_1.jpg
 ...
 ```
-after we trained a new model, we want to test on new images, so just put each name in the image_list.txt
+after we trained a new model, we want to test new images, so just put each image's name in the image_list.txt

 ###Train configure file
 ```